 Mardi Gras – French for Fat Tuesday (February/March – Varies according to Lunar Schedule)

-Mardi Gras is a tradition that began before Lent.
+Mardi Gras is a tradition that begins before Lent.
 This is a period where Catholics refrain from eating meat every Wednesday and Friday during a six-week span from Ash Wednesday until Easter Sunday.

 Mardi Gras is so-called because it happens on Fat Tuesday, the day before Lent begins.
-It is a festival of indulgence celebrated by people who refrain from food every day as a form of sacrifice and abstinence from worldly pleasures.
+It is a festival of indulgence celebrated by people who refrain from food daily as a form of sacrifice and abstinence from worldly pleasures.

 Parties usually start two weeks before Fat Tuesday to celebrate with family and friends.
 Everyone wears masks and costumes during that time.

-The festivities consist of music, dancing, parades with floats, costumes, masks, beads are thrown from balconies or streets because they signify prosperity.
+The festivities consist of music, dancing, parades with floats, costumes, masks, and beads thrown from balconies or streets because they signify prosperity.